ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   # Automatic data download from ESGF --- [never]/when_missing/always
   # Use automatic download of missing CMIP3, CMIP5, CMIP6, CORDEX, and obs4MIPs
   # data from ESGF. ``never`` disables this feature, which is useful if you are
-  # working on a computer without an internet connection. ``when_missing``
+  # working on a computer without an internet connection, or if you have limited
-  # enables the automatic download for files that are not available locally.
+  # disk space. ``when_missing`` enables the automatic download for files that
-  # ``always`` will always check ESGF for the latest version of a file, and
+  # are not available locally.  ``always`` will always check ESGF for the latest
-  # only uses local files if they correspond to that latest version.
+  # version of a file, and will only use local files if they correspond to that
+  # latest version.
   search_esgf: never

   # Directory for storing downloaded climate data
   # Make sure to use a directory where you can store multiple GBs of data.
 Your
-  # home directory on a HPC is usually not suited for that purpose, so please
+  # home directory on a HPC is usually not suited for this purpose, so please
-  # adapt the default value in this case!
+  # change the default value in this case!
   download_dir: ~/climate_data

   # Rootpaths to the data from different projects
   # This default setting will work if files have been downloaded by ESMValTool